 Add strength to your skills

 However, that is simply a feature.
 Now a benefit needs to be added to this USP.

 Sticking to the project manager example, calculate how much money you have generated or saved your organisation during your employment.
 In this scenario, you may have saved your employer money while working on product implementation.
 Your USP thus becomes:

-"Seasoned project manager who excels at identifying and solving problems and has saved my employer more than £300,000 while completing in excess of £1 million worth of projects during the past 3 years."
+"Seasoned project manager who excels at identifying and solving problems and has saved more than £300,000 of company expenditure while completing in excess of £1 million worth of projects during the past three years."

 Now the employer can see that they will get return on their investment if they hire you.